Neil Young Confirms Marriage to Daryl Hannah After Secret Wedding

 Neil Young has confirmed that he and Daryl Hannah are indeed married.

-Multiple outlets had reported in August that the 72-year-old "Heart of Gold" and "Rockin' in the Free World" singer-songwriter and the 57-year-old Splash and Kill Bill actress had tied the knot amid a four-year relationship.
-At the time, Hannah hared a cryptic post on Instagram that featured an owl and the caption, "Someone's watching over us.... love & only love."
+Multiple outlets had reported in August that the 72-year-old "Heart of Gold" and "Rockin' in the Free World" singer-songwriter and the 57-year-old Splash and Kill Bill actress had tied the knot amid a four-year relationship at a secret wedding—two, actually.
+At the time, Hannah shared a cryptic post on Instagram that featured an owl and the caption, "Someone's watching over us.... love & only love."

 On Wednesday, Young was anything but cryptic, but he was political when he confirmed marriage by calling Hannah his "wife" on his official website.
 The actress shared a link to it on her Instagram.